You’ve got a new baby in your house. Congratulations!

 - Were there clots?

 Having a clear record of your day-to-day bleeding experience provides much of what we, as NFP instructors, need to know to help you determine if your bleeding is a period or not.
-Of course, keep tracking and charting your other fertility signs, too (like mucus observations or fertility monitor readings.)
+Of course, keep tracking and charting your other fertility signs, too, as per the NFP protocols you’re following (like mucus observations or fertility monitor readings.)

 Other information that provides clues as to what’s going on with your body are answers to the following questions: